 Criminal Civil Rights Enforcement and Hate Crimes: History and the Law

-Federal criminal civil rights laws prohibit certain hate crimes based on race, color or national origin, prohibit police brutality, prohibit church burnings, violence against health care providers, and the transport of persons, particularly women and children, for the purpose of enslavement or forced labor.
+Federal criminal civil rights laws prohibit certain hate crimes based on race, color, or national origin; prohibit police brutality, the burning of churches, violence against health care providers, and the transport of persons (particularly women and children) for the purpose of enslavement or forced labor.
 The following provides historical context to the federal enforcement of civil rights and hate crimes laws.
 See FindLaw's Hate Crimes section for additional articles.

 In June, 1964, 3 young men were working in Mississippi to help African-Americans obtain their civil rights in voting, education and employment.
 The 3 young men were named Andrew Goodman, James Chaney and Michael Schwerner.
 On June 21, 1964, the young men visited a church that had been fire bombed near Philadelphia, Mississippi.
 After leaving the site of the church bombing, the young men were arrested by members of the Neshoba County Sheriff's Department for speeding.
 Later that night, they disappeared.